-Wills and Estates
+Wills And Estates

 Everyone living in Maryland should have either a will or a trust that will designate the beneficiary of your estate at the time of your death.
 In addition, you should have a power of attorney and a health care directive naming someone who can handle your finances and make medical decisions for you if you become incapable of making those decisions for yourself.
 Your health care directive will also determine the degree of medical care that you want if your life is being sustained by artificial means, also known as a living will.

-A simple will is also vital so that when you die, your heirs will know exactly what you intended to do with your remains, who you want to handle your estate (i.e. your personal representative) and who you want to inherit your estate.
-Your will can also create a trust for your heirs, particularly if they are minors, and can determine how old they should be before they receive your estate.
+A simple will is also vital so that when you die, your heirs will know exactly what you intended to do with your remains, who you want to handle your estate (i.e., your personal representative) and who you want to inherit your estate.
+Your will can also create a trust for your heirs, particularly if they are minors and can determine how old they should be before they receive your estate.
 If you do not have a will, the law will determine these matters for you, and the result may not be what you intended.

 A living trust is sometimes used in lieu of a will.
-It will involve much more planning than a will, and requires close consultation with your attorney.
-In general, you may transfer your property to a trust, while still retaining control over the trust during your lifetime.
-When you die, the trust will remain as a whole, but your ownership interest in the trust usually passes to your surviving spouse, who then controls the trust until her death.
+It will involve much more planning than a will and requires close consultation with your attorney.
+In general, you may transfer your property to a trust while still retaining control over the trust during your lifetime.
+When you die, the trust will remain as a whole, but your ownership interest in the trust usually passes to your surviving spouse, who then controls the trust until death.
 At that time, management of the trust would pass to the persons designated in the trust, who would distribute it to the persons named as beneficiaries in the trust.
-You will need to transfer your assets into the trust, either by changing the name on your bank accounts, retirement accounts, etc, and you will also need to prepare deeds to transfer your real estate into the trust.
+You will need to transfer your assets into the trust, either by changing the name on your bank accounts, retirement accounts, etc., and you will also need to prepare deeds to transfer your real estate into the trust.